 - 1. Obtained the appropriate University Foundation Certificate; or - 2.
-Passed Fiji Year 13 Examination with an aggregate of at least 200

-- marks in 4 subjects with a minimum of 50% in English; or - 3.
-Passed any examination deemed by the University to be equivalent to the University Foundation Education certificate.
+A pass in Fiji Year 13 Examination with an aggregate of at least 200marks in 4 subjects with a minimum of 50% in English; or - 3.
+A pass in any examination deemed by the University to be equivalent to the University Foundation Education certificate.

 Course Title Credit Points

 ECO102 Microeconomics I 15

 LLC101 English for Academic Purposes 15

 ECO103 Economic Statistics / 15

 MTH101 Mathematics for Commerce

-1 x 100 Level ACC/MGT/ITC Course other than 15
+1 x 100 Level ACC/MGT/ITC Course other than ITC100 15

-ITC100